-The automated process that disburses (refunds) money from an employee's Prepay balance is run on Tuesday night of a typical payroll processing week.
+The automated process that disburses (refunds) money from an employee's Prepay balance is run on Monday night of a typical payroll processing week.
 The goal is to disburse exactly the amount of money needed to cover the amount of the employee's insurance deductions.
-The end result is a $0 net paycheck that includes all of the employee's normal insurance deductions (e.g., Health and Life, but not ERA or TSA).
+The end result is a $0 net paycheck that includes all of the employee's normal insurance deductions (e.g., Health and Life, but not FSA, HSA, or TSA).

 You can use Review Paycheck to view the Prepay disbursements once they have been added to the paycheck.
 Below is an example of a $0 paycheck that shows Prepay disbursing to pay for several different insurance deductions: